Harrison Ashby: Club career

+West Ham United

 Prior to signing for West Ham United at the age of nine, Ashby was on the books at Chelsea.
 Ashby signed his first professional contract with West Ham in the summer of 2020.

 He made his debut on 15 September 2020, replacing Ben Johnson in the 84th minute of the EFL Cup second round fixture versus Charlton Athletic, a match won 3–0 by the Premier League side.
 On 15 December 2021, Ashby made his Premier League debut as a substitute for Pablo Fornals in a 0–2 away defeat to Arsenal.

+Newcastle United

-On 31 January 2023, Ashby joined Newcastle United for an undisclosed fee.
-The deal was later reported to be worth £3 million.
+On 31 January 2023, Ashby signed for Newcastle United for an undisclosed fee.
+The deal was later reported to be worth up to £3 million.

+On 4 August 2023, Ashby joined Swansea City on a season-long loan.

+Ashby scored his first senior competitive goal on 26 August 2023, while on loan at Swansea City.
+He scored the goal in a Championship match against Preston North End, which Swansea lost 2-1.

+On 30 August 2024, Ashby moved to Queens Park Rangers on a season-long loan.

 International career

-Ashby qualifies for Scotland due to Scottish grandparents on his mother's side, and has represented Scotland at under-17 and under-19 levels.
+Ashby qualifies for Scotland due to Scottish grandparents on his mother's side, and represented Scotland at under-17 and under-19 levels.
 On 23 September 2020, Ashby received his first Scotland U21 call-up.
 He scored his first goal for the U21s on 13 October 2020, rounding off the scoring in a 7–0 win away to San Marino in a Euro U21 qualifier.

 Style of play

-Ashby's captain at West Ham, Mark Noble, has praised Ashby's "real physical stature" and his technical ability, saying "technically he is also very good, and for him it’s just about getting that experience around us and around the first team.
-When he’s come in, he has looked really strong.
+Ashby's captain at West Ham, Mark Noble, praised Ashby's "real physical stature" and his technical ability, saying "technically he is also very good, and for him it's just about getting that experience around us and around the first team.
+When he's come in, he has looked really strong.
 He fully deserved his Premier League debut this year".